timo/zasim/docs/tutorial/using_zasim_in_gui.rst

 of this documentation, though.
 This is the code for creating the user interface::

     def init_gui(self):
+        # a box to hold the UI elements at the top
         self.control_box = QHBoxLayout()

+        # edit boxes for the rule numbers
         self.rule_a_edit = QSpinBox(self)
         self.rule_b_edit = QSpinBox(self)